 (2) Where the Commissioner grants an application under section 8 after the Commissioner of Police has objected under that section to the granting of the application, the Commissioner of Police may apply to the State Administrative Tribunal for a review of the decision.

-[Section 11 inserted by No. 55 of 2004 s.
+[Section 11 inserted: No. 55 of 2004 s.
 224.]

 12. Register to be kept by Commissioner